Ice hockey rink: Goaltender trapezoid ("Martin Brodeur" Rule)

 During the 2004–05 American Hockey League (AHL) season, an experimental rule was implemented for the first seven weeks of the season, instituting a goaltender trap zone, more commonly called the trapezoid in reference to its shape.
 Under the rule, it is prohibited for the goaltender to handle the puck anywhere behind the goal line that is not within the trapezoidal area.
-If they do so they are assessed a minor penalty for delay of game.
+If they do so they are assessed a minor penalty for delay of game that is served by a teammate.

 The motivation for the introduction of the trapezoid was to promote game flow and prolonged offensive attacks by making it more difficult for the goaltender to possess and clear the puck.
-The rule was aimed at reducing the effectiveness of goaltenders with good puck-handling abilities, such as Martin Brodeur for whom the rule is nicknamed.
+The rule was aimed at reducing the effectiveness of goaltenders with good puck-handling abilities, such as former New Jersey Devils and St. Louis Blues goaltender Martin Brodeur, for whom the rule is nicknamed.

 The area consists of a centred, symmetrical trapezoid.
 The bases of the trapezoid are formed by the goal line and the end boards.
 The base on the goal line measures 22 ft — widened from the original 18 ft for the 2014-15 NHL season onwards — and the base along the end boards measures 28 ft, with the depth behind the goal line-to-boards distance specified at 11 ft.

-The seven-week experiment proved so successful that the AHL moved to enforce the rule for the rest of the season, and then was approved by the NHL when play resumed for the 2005–06 season following the previous lockout.
+The seven-week experiment proved so successful that the AHL moved to enforce the rule for the rest of the season, and then the rule was approved by the NHL when play resumed for the 2005–06 season.
 The ECHL, the only other developmental league in the Professional Hockey Players Association along with the AHL, also approved the rule for 2005–06.

+The trapezoid was later adopted by the KHL for the 2019–20 season, and by the IIHF in 2021.